Skip to content

 How do we ask questions to the author during their event?

-The email system introduced during Covid for asking questions proved so successful we have decided to retain it.
+The email system will be in use again this year.
 So, remember your smartphone!
 You will then be able to submit questions to the speaker via the event chair.
 Instructions will be displayed at every event and the login details will stay the same throughout the Festival.

 What happens if the event is cancelled?